 Volunteering is all about helping others.
-But as many studies show, when you volunteer, one of the people who can benefit is you.
+But when you volunteer, one of the people who can benefit is you.
 Everyone has their own reasons to volunteer, including:

 Volunteering also has health benefits.
-A study by the Corporation for National and Community Service, a federal agency, linked volunteering to longer life, lower rates of depression, and less risk of heart disease.
+A review of research by the Corporation for National and Community Service, a federal agency, found volunteering is linked to longer life, lower rates of depression, and less risk of heart disease.

-Learn about the many opportunities to become involved with the American Cancer Society.
+Learn about the many ways to become involved with the American Cancer Society.